jomjol/AI-on-the-edge-device-docs/docs/Choosing-the-Model.md

 ![](img/dig-class11.png){: style="width:300px"}

-It's may a good fallback, if dig-cont/dig-class100 results are not good.
+It's possibly a good fallback, if `dig-cont/dig-class100` results are not good.

 #### Main features